Pennsylvania oil rush: Pre-rush history

-Kier's experiments with oil
+Experiments with oil

 With petroleum seeps popping up across western Pennsylvania, it became difficult for other extractive industries, especially for salt water wells to extract salt.
-This business was popular in the area at the time but with oil from the seeps spilling into the wells, it became much more difficult.
+This business was popular in the area at the time, but with oil from the seeps spilling into the wells, it became much more difficult.
 In 1849, Samuel Kier began extracting oil from the saltwater wells on his property.
 Upon further examination, Kier recognized that the medicinal oil being prescribed to his wife was the same in chemistry as the oil found in his wells.
 Kier sold his oil as a remedy and grew wealthy.
 Other uses for Kier's oil were explored.

 In the 1850s, Kier began to drill for crude oil rather than separating it from salt water.
 After extracting the oil from drilling, Kier joined up with John T. Kirkpatrick to build the first refinery.
-Soon Kier and Kirkpatrick distilled oil that could be used for lighting.
-For years after, Kier improved the crude oil refining process to produce the cleanest and most efficient lighting oil.
+Kier and Kirkpatrick distilled oil that could be used for lighting.
+For years after, Kier improved the crude oil refining process to produce the clean and efficient lighting oil.
 He called his oil “carbon oil.”
 To accompany his refined oil, Kier invented an oil-burning lamp that burned his oil with little bad odor or smoke.
 This could have been profitable to Kier, but he never patented his lamp.

-The Pennsylvania Rock Oil Company
+Pennsylvania Rock Oil Company

 News of Kier's experiments spread, and George Bissell, a lawyer from New York, learned of Kier's success.
 In 1854, Bissell commissioned a study from Yale chemist Benjamin Silliman, Jr. to assess the viability of harvesting oil in western Pennsylvania.
-After Silliman's results confirmed that the petroleum in the Oil Creek Valley could profitably be distilled into lamp oil, Bissell founded the Pennsylvania Rock Oil Company.
+After Silliman's results confirmed that the petroleum in the Oil Creek valley could profitably be distilled into lamp oil, Bissell founded the Pennsylvania Rock Oil Company.
 The company was funded by businessmen and bankers from New Haven, Connecticut.
 Among the stockholders was banker James Townsend.

 In 1857, Bissell and Townsend hired Edwin Drake to travel to Titusville and drill for crude oil.
 Drake was an unemployed railroad conductor whose sole qualification for this job seems to have been a free railroad pass that allowed travel to Titusville.
 Drake secured some land and reported back that he believed the land was oil rich and the oil industry could be extremely profitable.
 In 1858, the Pennsylvania Rock Oil Company became the Seneca Oil Company with Drake as president.